-Customers will be automatically switched from Bright to Power NI as of Sunday 13 February 2022.
-This ensures no disruption in electricity supply for customers.
-Power NI will be in contact with customers to inform them of their new tariff, terms and conditions and any further action required.
+Customers were automatically switched from Bright to Power NI as of Sunday 13 February 2022.
+This ensured there was no disruption in electricity supply for customers.
+Power NI has emailed and posted information to customers to inform them of their new tariff, terms and conditions and any further action required.